stephenrlouie/SecretSanta/index.md

 ---
 layout: form
-title: What is this secret santa picker?
+title: Secret Santa picker?
 ---
-This is a secret santa picker, that will help a single person organize and participate in a secret santa gift exchange without knowing the assignments.
+This is a Secret Santa picker, that will help a single person organize and participate in a Secret Santa gift exchange without knowing the assignments.
 Each individual will be privately emailed their assignment.
+If you have an issue or a feature request, please create an [issue](https://github.com/stephenrlouie/SecretSanta/issues).
+If you require assistance or want to provide feedback you can also email [secret.santa.picker.help@gmail.com](mailto:secret.santa.picker.help@gmail.com)

-## How are we different?
+## How is this different?
-We do not store any information.
-All emails are ephemeral and only known during the runtime of the application.
+Secret Santa Picker App does not store any information.
+All information that is submitted is ephemeral and only known during the runtime of the application.
+Sent emails are deleted shortly after they are sent.
 We do not have ads.
 We also support anti-affinity assignments for secret santa exchanges.

 ## What is anti-affinity?
-A member of a group cannot receive or give a gift to another member in their group.
+A member of a group cannot receive or give a gift to another member in the same group.

 For example, if we have four couples exchanging gifts.
-You would create four groups, each containing the couples.
+You would create four groups, each containing a couple.
 This will ensure those couples will not be assigned to one another.

 For an exchange of six individuals, you would create 6 groups each with one member.

 ## Example Email